MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ### View summary pages

 To view the summary page with additional visualizations for any skill, select the blue arrow to the right of the skill.
-Shopper analytics.

 ![XXX](media/analytics-16.PNG "XXX")